Nasarawa State: Population

+Air Pollution

+Particulate matter, a dangerous air pollutant that can lead to bronchitis, asthma attacks, and other serious lung conditions due to chemical interactions in the environment, poses a threat to Nasarawa.

 Government

 The Governor of Nasarawa State is the regional executive of Nasarawa.
 The state legislature, Nasarawa State House of Assembly, is located in the capital of Lafia.

 Local Government Areas

 The State has three National Senatorial Districts, the South, North and West.

 Nasarawa State consists of 13 Local Government Areas (shown with 2006 population figures):

 List of current Local Government Area Chairmen.

 Languages

 Languages of Nasarawa State listed by LGA: